Christians and oral sex – what is okay for a fun spicy Christian marriage?

 – Lingerie, candles, massages e.t.c

-The world has a highly perverted view of sex; but we need to understand that for every copycat that exists, there is an original.
+Here’s the thing, our world has a highly perverted view of sex.
+But we need to understand that for every copycat that exists, there is an original.

 We Christians have the original thing!